AleksejVislavski/segs/README.md

 # segs-main # is the file in which you can find the Google Script.

-# segs-table # is the sample table used with the script.
+# segs-table # is the Google Sheets sample table used with the script.
 Nothing special.